imakewebthings/timeline/README.md

 ## Events

-Timelines also have three more methods:
+Timelines also have three methods for events:

 <dl>
   <dt>on(event, callback)</dt>